 Integrative Design Process

-Operations and Maintenance
+Operations and Maintenance Personnel

-Officials & Providers
+Officials and Providers

 Water consumption is regulated at the state level and local jurisdictions may have incentive programs promoting water conservation strategies that could significantly reduce upfront financial investment.
 Local officials and water providers can serve as water subject matter experts and give insight into the big-picture water goals for the community.

 The electrical engineer is responsible for the overall design of the electrical system, including power, data, communications, security, fire protection and lighting.
 This includes pumps and other electrical equipment that support domestic hot water and other elements of the water system.
 The electrical engineer coordinates closely with the plumbing engineer to ensure electrical support of all water system functions.
 As more building systems are electrified and as energy generation and storage systems, as well as new demand loads such as electric vehicle charging, are added at the building level, the electrical engineer’s role in ensuring the adequacy of electrical systems and developing load balancing and energy reduction strategies becomes even more critical.